programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 ## Correspondence Analysis of the Canadian Parliamentary Committees 2006 & 2016.

-Our data frame consists of full committee names and MP names but some of the committee names (e.g., "Human Resources, Skills and Social Development and the Status of Persons with Disabilities") are too long to show well on a graph.
+Our data frame `harper_df` consists of full committee names and MP names but some of the committee names (e.g., "Human Resources, Skills and Social Development and the Status of Persons with Disabilities") are too long to show well on a graph.
 Let's use the abbreviations instead.
 We can extract these from the index of the dataframe, truncating the auto-numbering using the substr (substring) function.

 ```R
 harper_table <- table(harper_df$abbr, harper_df$membership)
 ```

 The `table` command makes a cross-tabular dataset out of two categories in the data frame.
 Since the columns are individual MPs and rows are committees.
 Each cell contains a 0 or a 1 based on whether a connection exists.
-If we looked at actual attendence at each meeting we could also include weighted values (eg. 5 for attending a committee meeting 5 times).
-For the most part, use weighted values when quantities matter (when people invest money, for example), and use 0s and 1s when they do not.
+If we looked at actual attendence at each meeting we could also include weighted values (eg. 5 for an MP attending a committee meeting 5 times).
+As a rule of thumb, use weighted values when quantities matter (when people invest money, for example), and use 0s and 1s when they do not.

 Unfortunately, we have one more problem.
 A large number of MPs are members of only 1 committee.
-That will cause those MPs to overlap when we create the graph.
+That will cause those MPs to overlap when we create the graph, making it less readable.
 Let's require MPs to belong to at least 2 committees before we run FactoMineR's CA command.

 ```R
 harper_table <- harper_table[,colSums(harper_table) > 1]